Differentially Private Gradient-Tracking-Based Distributed Stochastic Optimization over Directed Graphs: Introduction

 When objectives are stochastic, a method based on SGD has been proposed for differentially private distributed stochastic optimization.
 Some interesting works can be found in \cite{ding2021differentially,kang2021weighted,xu2022dp,wang2023decentralized,wang2023quantization,liu2024distributed,yan2024killing}, while these works only give the per-iteration differential privacy budget, and thus, cannot protect the sensitive information over infinite iterations.
 Fortunately, by using sequentially acquired data samples inherent in online learning (\!\!\cite{chen2024locallya,chen2024locallyb}), the time-varying sampling number method (\!\!\cite{wang2024differentiallya}) and the sampling parameter-controlled subsampling method (\!\!\cite{chen2024differentially}), the finite cumulative differential privacy budget over infinite iterations is given.
-However, the differential privacy is tailored for online learning in \cite{chen2024locallya,chen2024locallyb} and distributed SGD in \cite{wang2024differentiallya,chen2024differentially}, respectively.
-More importantly, the convergence is given over undirected graphs in \cite{wang2024differentiallya,chen2024differentially}.
-Although the gradient-tracking method has shown advantages over the distributed-SGD method regarding the convergence over directed graphs, to the best of our knowledge, differentially private gradient-tracking-based distributed {\it offline} stochastic optimization has not been studied yet.
+However, the differential privacy is tailored for distributed SGD in \cite{chen2024locallya,chen2024differentially,wang2024differentiallya}, respectively.
+Since the gradient-tracking method has shown advantages over the distributed-SGD method regarding the convergence over directed graphs, the differentially private gradient tracking-based distributed online stochastic optimization with streaming data over directed graphs is first studied in \cite{chen2024locallyb}.
+To the best of our knowledge, differentially private gradient-tracking-based distributed offline stochastic optimization with pre-downloaded/local datasets over directed graphs has not been studied yet.
 As a result, the differentially private distributed {\it offline} stochastic optimization based on the gradient-tracking method is a challenging issue, especially on how to achieve the finite cumulative differential privacy budget even over infinite iterations, the almost sure and mean square convergence for nonconvex objectives without the Polyak-{\L}ojasiewicz condition, and the exponential mean square convergence rate.

 Summarizing the discussion above, we propose a new differentially private gradient-tracking-based distributed stochastic optimization algorithm with two schemes of step-sizes and the sampling number over directed graphs. \emph{Scheme (S1)} employs the polynomially decreasing step-sizes and the increasing sampling number with the maximum iteration number. \emph{Scheme~(S2)} employs constant step-sizes and the exponentially increasing sampling number with the maximum iteration number.
 Comparison with existing works in distributed offline stochastic optimization is presented in Table \ref{table1}, and the main contribution of this paper is as follows: \begin{itemize}[leftmargin=*] \item The sampling parameter-controlled subsampling method is employed to enhance the differential privacy level of the algorithm.
 The algorithm with both schemes achieves the finite cumulative differential privacy budget even over infinite iterations.
 To the best of our knowledge, a finite cumulative differential privacy budget over infinite iterations is achieved in differentially private gradient-tracking-based distributed {\it offline} stochastic optimization for the first time.